What Is the Minimum Compensation for Whiplash?

 Some of the key roadways include:

 These major roadways are heavily trafficked, especially in and around the larger cities.
-This heavy traffic can increase the risk of accidents, including rear-end collisions that commonly cause whiplash.
+Areas with stop-and-go traffic, intersections, parking lots, and construction zones are hotspots for collisions that commonly cause whiplash.
+Poor weather conditions—like snow and ice in Minnesota, Wisconsin, and North Dakota—can further increase accident risks.
 Common locations for whiplash-causing accidents include:

 Rear-end collisions are more likely to occur in these areas due to sudden stops, congestion, and driver distraction.
 Whiplash can also occur on smaller local roads, especially in poor weather conditions like snow and ice, which are common in Minnesota, Wisconsin, and North Dakota winters.